 There are two laws that make electronic agreements legal.
 The Uniform Electronic Transactions Act (UETA) serves as the model state legislation for electronic surety bonding, by making legal the submission of electronic documents and electronic signature.
 UETA was developed by the National Conference of Commissioners and Uniform State Laws.

 Furthermore, the Electronic Signatures in Global and National Commercial Act (E-Sign) states that federal regulators must accept electronic documents and electronic signatures as legally binding if the contracting parties agree to the electronic process.
 With the EUTA and the E-Sign combined, agreements and contracts entered electronically can now be legally enforceable, including surety bonds.

 With no legal hurdles to derail electronic agreements, government agencies that require surety bonds, as well as surety firms producing bonds, must draft their respective methodologies to effect electronic surety bonding.
 Their electronic process must address important features, including transmission methods, security procedures, verification techniques, and data integration.
-The Surety & Fidelity Association of America (SFAA) and the National Association of Surety Bond Producers (NASBP), which have thrown their support to the ESB, is asking government agencies and business owners to simplify their methods in order to encourage positive response from surety firms, surety bond producers, contractors and risk managers to adapt the new system.
+The Surety & Fidelity Association of America (SFAA) and the National Association of Surety Bond Producers (NASBP), which have thrown their support to the ESB, is asking government agencies and business owners to simplify their methods to encourage a positive response from surety firms, surety bond producers, contractors, and risk managers to adopt the new system.

 Why Choose Electronic Surety Bonds

 Government data showed that as of 2014, there are at least 177 licensing agencies that require bonding to some professionals across the United States before granting them the license to operate legally.
 The NMLS is the primary government agency tasked to manage and monitor many of these professions.